lucasnv/gobase/README.md

 - Finish DI wire implementing
 - I have to finish to create an example to create an user, and get an user.
 I have to implement mongo and memory storage
 - move http server to share/infrastructure
-- Create a folder into cmd folder one per entrypoint (api, cli, etc)
 - Take a look on make commands like lint-prepare and lint (make a intallation and it's not necesary)
 - Resolve todo comments